7 Important Nurse Midwife Interview Questions to Ask

 2. What is the role of the nurse midwife?

-The candidate’s response should contain a high-level overview of the following nurse midwife duties and functions specific to your focus of practice:
+The candidate’s response should contain a high-level overview of nurse midwife duties and functions specific to your focus of practice, such as:

-• providing primary care from adolescence throughout their lifespan as well as care for the healthy newborn during the first month of life
+- Treating patients from adolescence throughout their lifespan as well as care for the healthy newborn during the first month of life.

-• conducting physical examinations, independently prescribing medications, ordering and interpreting laboratory and diagnostic tests, and home health services
+- Conducting physical examinations, prescribing medications, ordering and interpreting laboratory and diagnostic tests, and providing home health services.

-• performing health promotion, disease prevention, risk assessment and management, and individualized wellness education and counseling
+- Leading health promotion, disease prevention, risk assessment, and individualized wellness education and counseling sessions.

-This is one of the questions to ask a midwife that will help reveal how well they can meet your practice needs.
-If the nurse midwife’s previous experience matches your current practice, they’ll be better able to integrate into your practice without extensive training or orientation.
+This is one of the questions to ask a midwife that can reveal how well they’ll meet your practice needs.
+If the nurse midwife has previous experience in a facility similar to yours, they’ll be better able to integrate into your practice without extensive training or orientation.
 However, if you want to add to your current skill set, this is the perfect opportunity to hire a nurse midwife with a different background to complement and balance your team.

-4. What can a nurse midwife do to help a patient feel comfortable and safe?
+4. What do you do to help your patients feel comfortable and safe?

 Nurse midwives care for their patients during a sensitive and vulnerable time in their lives.
 Each pregnancy is different and has varying risks to both mother and baby.
 The nurse midwife must be able to build a trusting relationship with their patient as early as possible by creating a comfortable and safe space for them.

 This is one of the midwife interview questions that offers insight into the candidate’s interpersonal soft skills required to be effective in their role.
-Their answer should contain elements of person-focused care that include the following:
+Their answer should contain elements of person-focused care that include the following abilities:

 If the candidate has trouble answering this question, consider providing a typical scenario in your practice.
 When it comes time to make a decision, you’ll want to know your decision was based on the response that most reflects the nurse midwife’s practice style (and not simply their ability to interview).

-5. Describe how you managed a birth experience that quickly turned high-risk?
+5. How have you managed a birth experience that quickly turned high-risk?

 A seemingly normal pregnancy or birth can present with unexpected complications at any given time, placing both the mother and baby at risk.
-It’s important that your nurse midwife candidate can confidently identify and manage medical emergencies during pregnancy, the birthing process, and postpartum.
-This entails knowing how to quickly and calmly treat complications, and when to escalate or consult for help, always keeping within their scope of practice.
+It’s important that a nurse midwife can confidently identify and manage medical emergencies during pregnancy, the birthing process, and postpartum period.
+This entails knowing how to quickly and calmly treat complications and when to escalate or consult for help, always keeping within their scope of practice.

 As you consider how the candidate responds to urgent or emergent situations, reasonable follow-up midwife interview questions might include what they would have done differently or what they learned from the experience.
-Healthcare practitioners are constantly growing in their practices; and with every experience, there is a learning opportunity.
+Clinicians are constantly growing in their practices, and with every experience comes a learning opportunity.
 An overly confident candidate with nothing left to learn can pose a significant safety risk to your patients and organization.

-6. How do you address healthcare disparities in your patients?
+6. How do you address health disparities in your patients?

-The U.S. has the highest maternal mortality rate among the developed nations in the world, with black mothers having a three times higher death risk from pregnancy to postpartum compared to their white counterparts.
+The U.S. has the highest maternal mortality rate among the developed nations in the world, with Black mothers having a significantly higher death risk during pregnancy and postpartum than their White counterparts.
 These statistics are not new to practitioners working in maternal health.
-Midwives, supported by their healthcare organizations, are in a prime position to help improve these dire circumstances.
+Luckily, midwives — when supported by their healthcare organizations — are in a prime position to help improve these dire circumstances.

-Asking these types of midwife interview questions allows you to better understand a candidate’s knowledge and experience so you can determine the training or support the candidate may need during orientation.
-It can also help identify candidates who can strengthen your program if they have solid experience implementing solutions to identify and treat at-risk populations.
+Asking these types of midwife interview questions allows you to better understand a candidate’s knowledge and experience so you can determine the training or support they may need during orientation.
+It can also help find candidates who can strengthen your program if they have solid experience identifying and treating at-risk populations.

 7. What has been your proudest achievement as a nurse midwife?